 As shown in \cref{sec:fullcomm}, the collision information allows communication between the different players.
 The discrepancy between the theoretical and practical algorithms might be due to the collision model, which assumes that a collision systematically corresponds to a $0$ reward.
 Such a model is motivated by the carrier-sense multiple access with collision avoidance protocol, which is for instance used in WiFi.

-\paragraph{Non-zero collision reward.}
+\textbf{Non-zero collision reward.}

-In some modern wireless systems, collisions may only lead to a decrease in reward (\ie reduced-rate communications can be successful in the presence of multiple users), and not necessarily a 0 reward \citep{sesia2011lte}.
+In some modern wireless systems, central scheduling may allow to share the resource between users, \eg using multiplexing \citep{sesia2011lte}.
+Reduced-rate communications can then be successful in the presence of multiple users.
+In that case, collisions only lead to a decrease in reward and not necessarily a $0$ reward.
 Also, the number of secondary users can exceed the number of channels.
 This harder setting was introduced by \citet{tekin2012}.
 In the heterogeneous setting, when player~$j$ pulls an arm~$k$, the expectation of the random variable $X_k^j(t)$ also depends on the total number of players pulling this arm.
 The problem parameters are then given by the functions $\mu_k^j(m)$ which give the expectation of $X_k^j$ when exactly $m$ players are pulling the arm $k$.
 Naturally, the function $\mu_k^j$ is non-increasing in~$m$.
 The regret then compares the cumulative reward with the one obtained by the best allocation of players through the different arms.

 \citet{tekin2012} proposed a first ETC algorithm when players know the suboptimality gap of the problem and always observe the number of players pulling the same arm as they do.
 These assumptions are pretty strong and are not considered in the more recent literature.